msaroufim/MLblog/_posts/2015-03-02-color-theory-and-the-theory-of-computation.md

 > There cannot exist any device that can reproduce the entirety of any space.

 And here I leave you with one of the deepest truths uncovered in Mathematics, Gödel's incompleteness theorem.
 I'll prove Gödel's incompleteness theorem in a formal but easy argument in my next blog post.
-What we will cover is specifically the process by which we inspect a printer or gramaphone to find the respective encodings of color and sound that would cause them to malfunction.
+What we will cover is specifically the process by which we inspect a printer or gramophone to find the respective encodings of color and sound that would cause them to malfunction.